DAOStarFinder#

 DAOStarFinder finds the object centroid by fitting the marginal x and y 1D distributions of the Gaussian kernel to the marginal x and y distributions of the input (unconvolved) data image.

 DAOStarFinder calculates the object roundness using two methods.
-The roundlo and roundhi bounds are applied to both measures of roundness.
+The roundness_range bounds are applied to both measures of roundness.
 The first method (roundness1; called SROUND in DAOFIND) is based on the source symmetry and is the ratio of a measure of the object’s bilateral (2-fold) to four-fold symmetry.
 The second roundness statistic (roundness2; called GROUND in DAOFIND) measures the ratio of the difference in the height of the best fitting Gaussian function in x minus the best fitting Gaussian function in y, divided by the average of the best fitting Gaussian functions in x and y.
 A circular source will have a zero roundness.
 A source extended in x or y will have a negative or positive roundness, respectively.

 The sharpness statistic measures the ratio of the difference between the height of the central pixel and the mean of the surrounding non-bad pixels in the convolved image, to the height of the best fitting Gaussian function at that point.